ucsb/campus-cloud-docs/docs/azure/index.md

 ## Management Group Hierarchy

-Azure subscriptions are organized into a management group hierarchy.
+Azure subscriptions are organized into a management group hierarchy based on the **Cloud Adoption Framework (CAF) Enterprise Scale** module.
 Policies applied at a higher level in the hierarchy are inherited by all subscriptions below it.

 ```
 UCSB Tenant (Root)
-└── Campus Cloud
+└── UCSB Campus Cloud
+    ├── Landing Zones
+    │   ├── UCSB Baseline V1
+    │   ├── UCSB Learning
+    │   └── UCSB Sponsorship
-    ├── Research
+    ├── Platform
-    ├── Academic
+    │   ├── Connectivity
+    │   └── Management
-    ├── Administrative
+    ├── Sandboxes
-    └── Sandbox
+    └── UCSB Legacy
 ```

 Your subscription is placed in the management group that matches your use